DeadSwimek/cs2-vip-premium/readme.md

 - Instant reloading when have 1 ammo
 - Trials for players [ShowCase](https://ctrlv.tv/video/2023/12/03/23/0d9z.webm)
 - Shoot laser for VIPS [ShowCase](https://ctrlv.tv/video/2023/12/04/00/lkMz.webm)
+- Can set to pistols one ammo after player spawn.
 ### Features
 - Can enable noknifedamage.
 - Special VIP tag in chat.